 - Lead to higher-level tests: The lead-in to unit testing and ultimately integration testing is a smooth arc from sponsor’s vision to user story via design, implementation, and integration.

-- User in the loop: There is a virtuous circle, as illustrated in figure 1, which opens and closes on the user who stands in for all the beneficiaries of the project.
+- User in the loop: There is a virtuous circle which opens and closes on the user who stands in for all the beneficiaries of the project.
 The user validates the use case, validates the derived user stories, approves—for functional compliance, at least—the test script that is also the documentation of the design requirement, and then validates the integrated deliverables.

 Every testing doctrine like TDD is framed by a set of guidance principles set forth by the project manager and endorsed by the project team, as given by the examples in table 1.